gadicc/meteor-famous-views/packages/famous-components/README.md

 SequentialLayout, since this is "natural" to how templates usually work.

+1. Children templates will be added

-1. If a template generates any HTML, it will be placed in a surface and added to the parent's sequence.
+1. If a template generates any HTML, it will be placed in a surface and added to the template's sequence.
+If they template contains child templates, they'll be added to the sequence too.